 If you are fond of vintage items, you don’t have to depend entirely on your ancestors to acquire a few of these heirlooms.

 Heirloom-quality jewelry from the Victorian, Edwardian, art deco and other periods are now readily available.

 When you wish to gift a rare piece of jewelry to your beloved, choose a unique vintage item that she will preserve for the rest of her life.
-Antique jewelry, a term applied to jewelry over a hundred years old, is now a favorite with the prospective brides, too.
+Antique jewelry, a term applied to jewelry over a hundred years old, is now a favorite with prospective brides too.

+Antique jewelry can be an excellent choice for an engagement ring.
 With everything that is old now coming back into fashion, most brides walking down the aisle are adorning vintage jewelry with pride.
-Among the jewelry pieces that you can pick up are antique engagement rings, studded necklaces, bracelets, brooches, crosses, pendants, lockets and other extraordinary pieces of timeless art and beauty.
+Among the jewelry pieces that you can pick up are antique engagement rings, studded necklaces, bracelets, brooches, crosses, pendants, lockets, and other extraordinary pieces of timeless art and beauty.